JiamingHu726/or-icu-ward-recourse-guidance/README.md

 * License: BSD 3-Clause License
 * Public release status: pending final metadata review and Zenodo archival DOI

 The repository will be made public immediately before the archival release and formal manuscript submission.
-The Zenodo version DOI will be added after the `v1.0.0` archive is created.
+The Zenodo version DOI: 10.5281/zenodo.20892041.

 ## Scope of reproducibility